The 10 Most Important Poker Strategy Books Ever Written and Why They’re Special

 Editor's note: Poker Books are as important as ever.
 Even though there's a lot of content out there, poker books are still something to improve your game by.
 Before you buy a poker book, though, be sure to check out the Poker Rules.
 Equally important, go through the Poker Strategy section for an extensive library of free poker content.

 My task is to select the most important strategy books ever written from the many hundreds of texts which have been published.

 Before proceeding, an explanation of criteria I used in the selection process is warranted.

-First, these books aren’t necessarily my personal favourites.
-In fact, any “favourite book” is a deeply personal judgement.
-Whichever poker book(s) helped us improve our understanding of the game should rightfully be among our “favourite(s).”
+First, these books aren’t necessarily my personal favorites.
+In fact, any “favorite book” is a deeply personal judgment.
+Whichever poker book(s) helped us improve our understanding of the game should rightfully be among our “favorite(s).”
 Every player has different needs and remedies, since we’re all at different levels of experience and developmental stages.
 For example, an advanced poker book containing sophisticated concepts might be a great primer for experienced players.
 But for the vast majority of recreational and novice players, something far more simple is probably needed.
 Advanced strategies might even be dangerous for players who don’t grasp the basic fundamentals of the game.

 According to my estimate, about 450 poker strategy books are now available through Amazon, and other sources.
 Many of these books are obscure titles and texts you’ve probably never heard of, and will eventually become forgotten as time passes.

 That said — any poker book that improves our understanding of the game and inspires us to think more deeply about poker strategy is likely to be well worth the price.
 Hence, most poker strategy books — even those containing some questionable advice — are at least worth reading and thinking about, even if not following the advice to the letter.